Now, I'm just saying it's very strange, Mr. Snirdley, that we know so little about a guy who's written two autobiographies.

 That's why it's called concealed.

-You're you're a good reporter.
+You're a good reporter.

 I'm saying you're a good reporter.